Entry into South Australia from Western Australia

-SA Health has issued a COVID-19 Health Alert for Greater Melbourne.
+SA Health has issued a COVID-19 Health Alert for City of Brisbane, Logan City, City of Ipswich, Moreton Bay Region and Redland City.

-People who have been in Greater Melbourne will not be permitted entry into South Australia.
+People who have been in City of Brisbane, Logan City, City of Ipswich, Moreton Bay Region and Redland City will not be permitted entry into South Australia.

 Chief Executive Officer